What Is a Case Study for a Job Interview?

 3. Structure the Analysis: Present a brief roadmap of the areas you’ll investigate and why.

-4. Analyze with Intent: Dive into data or calculations, making assumptions explicit and checking results.
+4. Analyse with Intent: Dive into data or calculations, making assumptions explicit and checking results.

-5. Synthesize Findings: Summarize the insights, confirm they address the hypothesis, and explain implications.
+5. Synthesize Findings: Summarise the insights, confirm they address the hypothesis, and explain implications.

 6. Recommend and Prioritize: Offer 2-3 practical actions, with owners, timelines, and metrics for success.